Oyatsumi/CardiacAdiposeTissueQuantifier/README.md

 # CardiacAdiposeTissueQuantifier
-An autonomous quantifier for the mediastinal and epicardial fats.
+An autonomous segmentator and quantifier for the mediastinal and epicardial fats.

 <br>